gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 - Examine the inspector’s UI
 - Put breakpoints in its code
-- And if we get references to the right objects, invoke its internal API from the console!
+- And if we get references to the right objects, call its internal API from the console!

-That internal API contains all the information about the *end-page* — the webpage we actually want to debug — and it’s all in the form of juicy JavaScript objects.
+That internal API contains all the information about the *end-page* – the webpage we actually want to debug – and it’s all in the form of juicy JavaScript objects.

 ## But why?